rifqiyafik/E-signApp/docs/API.md

 4) Use `verificationUrl` to show QR or verify via `/verify`.

 Notes:
-- `deviceName` is only a label for the token.
-It does not affect auth.
 - The signed PDF hash is calculated from the rendered, stamped PDF, not the input file.